vaishshirsekar31/Task_Manager_using_Angular/README.md

 This Task manager application build with angular and TypeScript which allows you to add, remove tasks on the app.
 This app is implemented with routing function and reminder facilities.

-### Live demo

-Live netlify demo of the application can be found here: https://abdulla-task-manager-angular.netlify.app/

 ## Screenshot